Frequently Asked Questions

 Let's map the specific shifts in how B2B buying actually looks in 2026:

-Shift 1: AI-First Discovery
+Shift 1: AI-first discovery

 Before: Buyers started with Google searches, review sites, or peer recommendations